informatics-isi-edu/deriva-react-template/docs/user-docs/installation.md

     CHAISE_REL_PATH=chaise/
     ```
+    Notes:
-    Which means deriva React app build folder will be copied to `/var/www/html/deriva-react-app/` location by default.
-And the URL path of the React app is `/deriva-react-app/`.
-If that is not the case in your deployment, you should modify the variables accordingly.
+    - Which means deriva React app build folder will be copied to `/var/www/html/deriva-react-app/` location by default.
+And the URL path of the React apps under this repository would be `/deriva-react-app/APP_NAME/` where `APP_NAME` is the name that you've chosen for you app.
+    - In [here](../dev-docs/dev-guide.md#recommended-location-for-the-apps) we discuss the recommended location for the apps and how we suggest setting `DERIVA_REACT_APP_REL_PATH` variable.

     Notes:
     - All the variables MUST have a trailing `/`.